sscholz-UFZ/FishInspector/docs/Overview.md

 ### Image filter
 The image filter box allows you to refine the image list to just load and process selected images.
 Specific words can be used to selectively analyse images (e.g. “.bmp” will load only images with bmp format, or “_2” will load images which name contains these characters).

+You can also deselect images by unchecking the tick boxes at the image file names (see [Process image](#Process-Image)).

 ### Zoom tool
 The **Zoom** box is situated on the right top of the main window and allows you to adjust the image zoom to:<br> **Fit fish** – it resizes the image based on the contour of the fish.<br>